Geometric inequalities, stability results and Kendall's problem in spherical space: Introduction

-We continue with some notation in order to present some of our results.
-On the unit sphere $\BS^d$, there is no naturally distinguished point similar to the Euclidean origin in $\R^{d+1}$, so we choose an arbitrary fixed point $\oo\in\BS^d$ as the {\em spherical origin}.
-Let $d_s$ denote the geodesic metric on $\BS^d$, and let $B(x,r)$ denote a spherical ball with radius $r\le \pi$ and centre $x$ (if $r\le \pi/2$ we call $B(x,r)$ a spherical cap).
-A {\em proper (spherically) convex body} in $\BS^d$ is the intersection of the unit sphere with some line-free closed convex cone in $\R^{d+1}$ which does not only consist of the Euclidean origin $\{o\}$.
+We continue with some notation in order to present selected new results.
+Since on the unit sphere $\BS^d$ there is no naturally distinguished point similar to the Euclidean origin in $\R^{d+1}$, we choose an arbitrary fixed point $\sfp\in\BS^d$ as the {\em spherical origin}.
+Let $d_s$ denote the geodesic metric on $\BS^d$, and let $B_s(x,r)$ denote the closed spherical (geodesic) ball with centre $x$ and radius $r\le \pi$.
+If $r\le \pi/2$, then we call $B_s(x,r)$ a spherical cap.
+A {\em proper (spherically) convex body} in $\BS^d$ is the intersection of the unit sphere with some nonempty line-free closed convex cone in $\R^{d+1}$ that does not only consist of the Euclidean origin $o\in\R^{d+1}$.
 We denote the set of proper convex bodies by $\cK_s^d$.
-If we do not require the cone to be line-free but only require that the cone is not equal to some linear subspace of $\R^{d+1}$, the resulting set will be denoted by $\overline{\cK}_s^d$ and its elements are called spherically convex bodies.
+If we do not require the cone to be line-free but only that it is not equal to some linear subspace of $\R^{d+1}$, then the resulting set will be denoted by $\overline{\cK}_s^d$ and its elements are called {\em (spherically) convex bodies}.
 A {\em spherical polytope} is the intersection of $\BS^d$ with a polyhedral cone (a finite intersection of half-spaces whose bounding hyperplanes contain the origin) which is also a spherically convex body.
-For more details on spherical geometry, we refer to \cite[Section 6.5]{SW2008} and \cite{Glas}.
+For more details on spherical geometry, we refer to \cite{Glas} and \cite[Sec.~6.5]{SW2008}.

-By a tessellation of $\BS^d$ we understand a finite collection of spherical polytopes which have nonempty interiors, which cover $\BS^d$ and have pairwise disjoint interiors, or the trivial tessellation consisting of $\BS^d$ only.
-Prominent examples are spherical hyperplane and Voronoi tessellations which are based on a finite number of subspaces and point sets, respectively.
-Random tessellations then arise, for instance, by selecting the underlying subspaces and points randomly, thus giving rise to random spherical hyperplane and random Voronoi tessellations.
-In general, a random tessellation is said to be isotropic, if its distribution is invariant under any rotation in $SO_{d+1}$.
-In this case, almost surely there exists a unique cell containing $\oo$ in its interior.
+By a tessellation of $\BS^d$ we mean a finite collection of spherical polytopes that have nonempty interiors, cover $\BS^d$ and have pairwise disjoint interiors, or the trivial tessellation consisting of $\BS^d$ only.
+Prominent examples are hypersphere and Voronoi tessellations which are based on a finite number of hyperspheres and point sets, respectively.
+Random tessellations are obtained, for instance, by selecting the underlying hyperspheres and points randomly, thus giving rise to random hypersphere and random Voronoi tessellations, respectively.
+In general, a spherical random tessellation is said to be isotropic, if its distribution is invariant under any rotation in $\SO_{d+1}$.
+In this case, almost surely there exists a unique cell containing $\sfp$ in its interior.
 We call this cell the {\em spherical Crofton cell} (or spherical zero cell) of the given random tessellation and denote it by $Z_0$.